oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform-designer/Readme.md

    * Basic Functions > Bridges and Adaptors > Reset > Reset Bridge Intel® FPGA IP
    * Basic Functions > Bridges and Adaptors > Memory Mapped > JTAG to Avalon Master Bridge Intel® FPGA IP

-7. Add the oneAPI IPs to your system and connect them as shown:
+7. Add the oneAPI IP to your system and connect it as shown:

    ![](Readme.md.assets/add-ip-platform-designer.png)